ADF dancers: Navy event slammed over 'inappropriate' performance

 Well, apparently the Australian Defence Force did.

-A recent military event has been dubbed a “sh-tshow” by a senior MP, after the Royal Australian Navy invited a Sydney-based dance crew to (presumably) add some pizzazz.
+A recent military event has been dubbed a “s–tshow” by a senior MP, after the Royal Australian Navy invited a SydneY dance crew to (presumably) add some pizzazz.

-Much to the delight of Twitter users, senior military personnel and government officials who came to witness the commissioning of a new Australian warship, got to witness a whole lot more than they bargained for.
+Much to the delight of Twitter users, senior military personnel and government officials who came to witness the commissioning of a new Australian naval vessel got to witness a whole lot more.

 The commissioning of HMAS Supply, which will assist the Navy’s operational support, was largely overshadowed by a dance troupe hired to twerk and gyrate in front of senior officials.